wences-sanchez/Knowledge-Base/pages/The Name of the Wind (highlights).md

 		- #[[pink]]
 	- -
 	- -
 	- In the silence I felt it all unraveling, the audience waking with the dream unfinished, all my work ruined, wasted.
 And all the while burning inside me was the song, the song.
 The song!
 Without knowing what I did, I set my fingers back to the strings and fell deep into myself.
 Into years before, when my hands had calluses like stones and my music had come as easy as breathing.
 Back to the time I had played to make the sound of Wind Turning a Leaf on a lute with six strings.
 And I began to play.
-Slowly, then with greater speed as my hands remembered. #space
+Slowly, then with greater speed as my hands remembered. #ñspace
 		- ([Location 7159](https://readwise.io/to_kindle?action=open&asin=B003HV0TN2&location=7159))
 		- #[[blue]]
 	- -